Central Tapanuli Regency

 Central Tapanuli Regency (Tapanuli Tengah in Indonesia) is a regency in North Sumatra province, Sumatra, Indonesia.
 The seat of the regency government is at Pandan.
-The regency covers an area of 2,194.98 km^{2} and consists of a long extent of land along the western coast of North Sumatra, together with offshore islands of which the largest is Mursala Island; it had a population of 311,232 at the 2010 census and 365,177 at the 2020 Census; the official estimate as at mid-2024 was 394,910 (comprising 199,203 males and 195,707 females).
+The regency covers an area of 2,194.98 km^{2} and consists of a long extent of land along the western coast of North Sumatra, together with offshore islands of which the largest is Mursala Island; it had a population of 311,232 at the 2010 census and 365,177 at the 2020 Census; the official estimate as of mid 2025 was 402,904 (comprising 203,302 males and 199,602 females).
 The regency surrounds the landward side of the city of Sibolga, which is administratively separate from the regency.

 Administrative districts

-The regency is divided into twenty districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid-2024.
-The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 160 rural desa (villages) and 55 urban kelurahan (subdistricts)), and its postcode.
+The regency is divided into twenty districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 160 rural desa (villages) and 55 urban kelurahan (urban village), and its postcode.